 Online Mapping Tools and Resources:

-GRANITView II is a web mapping application that provides access to key NH GRANIT data layers, along with a suite of tools to navigate and interact with those data layers.
+GRANITView is a web mapping application that provides access to key NH GRANIT data layers, along with a suite of tools to navigate and interact with those data layers.

 NH Coastal Viewer is an online mapping tool that brings coastal resources spatial data, hazards-related spatial data, and other spatial data sets within NH's 42 coastal watershed communities together in one place.

 NH GRANIT provides access to New Hampshire's geospatial data and resources as the NH Statewide GIS Clearinghouse, and also provides access to online mappers

 Google Earth provides satellite imagery and the ability to zoom in to locations for more detailed information

 NH DES Onestop Data and Information is an online, searchable database comprised of environmental information and data compiled by the NH Dept. of Environmental Services